 |Purchase from B&N, Amazon (Hardcover/Kindle), Book Depository|

-If you would like to learn more about the author, Veronica Rossi, please visit her webpage and Twitter.
+If you would like to know more about the author, Lindsey Leavitt, make sure you check out her webpage and Twitter.

 Posted by Jamie Kline (Bookerella) at 9:18 AM